Kerala CM appeals to Centre to take steps to stop violence in

 out at Prime Minister Narendra Modi and Home Minister Amit Shah over the violence in parts of Delhi.

-He alleged that a state sponsored attack was being carried out in the national capital by those who orchestrated
+He alleged that a state sponsored attack was being carried out in the national capital.

-the Gujarat riots in 2002.
-"We must keep in mind that today's Prime Minister is

-someone who killed over 2000-3000 Muslim brothers.
-We know who Amit Shah is.
-They both are the two faces of fascism in

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)